GTA of the year award

 Each year, every department selects its best GTA and from these departmental winners the Faculty presents a highly commended award and then choses an overall winner.

-The overall winner of the GTA of the year award 2017 was Christoforos Panteli from Electrical & Electronic Engineering.
+The overall winner of the GTA of the year award 2019 was Nuri Cingillioglu from the Department of Computing.